Sheyne/blog/_posts/2022-05-21-happy-busy-times.markdown

 worked from 5:30 - 1ish pretty much every day.
 After that we were free to explore the island.
 We had a great many adventures, from surfing with my dad to lounging in luxury with Daniel and Alissa to hiking with my mom to getting stuck in a closed off cave with Nick.
-All though we spent time with Lily and Meghan.
+All through we spent time with Lily and Meghan.

 It all started off a few days before Mattie got here.
 For Mothers' Day I went to go see one of my mom's favorite bands (Kanekoa) on the South Shore.
 Before going